-Based on this model, the Head of the Internal Audit Function reports to the Audit and Risk Committees (where such committees are established, not relevant for LFL) or BoD of the various companies within GS.
+Based on this model, the Head of the Internal Audit Function reports to the BoD LFL.
 In addition, a solid line reporting model is established between the Head of Group Audit, the Heads of Business Unit Audits and the Head of the Internal Audit Function of GS.

 This ensures autonomy to act and independence from operational management as well as more effective communication flows.
-It also covers the methodologies to be used, the organizational structure to be adopted (recruiting, appointment, dismissal, remuneration and budget in agreement with the BoD), the objectives setting and the year-end appraisal, the reporting methods, as well as the proposed audit activities to be included in the Internal Audit Plan to be submitted to the BoD of LFL for approval.
+The solid reporting line covers the methodologies to be used, the organizational structure to be adopted (recruiting, appointment, dismissal, remuneration and budget in agreement with the BoD), the objectives setting and the year-end appraisal, the reporting methods, as well as the proposed audit activities to be included in the Internal Audit Plan to be submitted to the BoD of LFL for approval.